grace-snow/gridsome-grace/blog/2020-04-15__magic-unicorn.md

 ---
 date: 2020-01-05
-title: 'Magic doesn’t make a Unicorn (it takes blimmin’ hard work!)'
+title: Magic doesn’t make a Unicorn (it takes blimmin’ hard work!)
-description: 'Some musings on what it takes to be a designer-developer hybrid'
+description: Some musings on what it takes to be a designer-developer hybrid
-slug: 'magic-unicorn'
+slug: magic-unicorn
 blogpost: true
 draft: false
 published: true

 ---
 ## My 2020 study plan for Design & Front End Dev.

 It’s 18 months since I first wrote about my commitment to studying front end development alongside my UX Design 'n' Dev day job, and a lot’s changed since then: I’ve designed and developed several successful web apps, done talks at local meetups, started mentoring young women interested in tech (independently and through [Innovate Her](https://www.innovateher.co.uk/), and am **now working full time as a front end developer**.